build-trust/ockam-website/src/content/learn/guides/contributions/ockam_c_code_standard.md

 int *p_bytes_received, count;
 ```

-The reasons are:
+**Justification**

-1. Documentation can be added for the variable on the line.
+* Documentation can be added for the variable on the line.
-2. It's clear that the variables are initialized.
+* It's clear that the variables are initialized.
-3. Declarations are clear which reduces the probability of declaring a pointer when you
+* Declarations are clear which reduces the probability of declaring a pointer when you
    meant to declare just a char.

 ### To Use Enums or Not to Use Enums